Using open spaces to remove carbon

 - Wellbeing: access to expertly managed green spaces can improve mental health and wellbeing.
 Green spaces provide opportunities for outdoor recreation, exercise, relaxation, and volunteering, helping people to reconnect with nature and join part of a growing community.

-We will be looking at what we can do to improve our land management practices in the following areas:
+We are looking at what we can do to improve our land management practices in the following areas:

 - Natural flood management: holding water on our sites for longer helps ease water stresses at times of drought for trees and plants.